FusionAuth/fusionauth-example-theme-tailwind-daisyui/README.md

 ## Custom styles

-1. Add custom styles to the `index.css` file.
+1. Add custom styles to the `input.css` file.

 ## Automatically build and upload the theme